John Catlin (politician): Acting governor of the Territory of Wisconsin

 Catlin was named acting Governor of the Wisconsin Territory following Henry Dodge's term as governor.
 Dodge ceased to be the governor of the Wisconsin Territory upon becoming a member of the United States Senate from Wisconsin.

 When the state of Wisconsin was admitted to the United States on May 29, 1848, part of the Wisconsin Territory was not included.
 John Catlin was acting governor of this part of the Wisconsin territory until the Minnesota Territory was organized on March 3, 1849, which included that part of the Wisconsin Territory.
 As acting governor, Catlin went to the present-day city of Stillwater, Minnesota, where he issued a proclamation for a special election for the delegate from the Wisconsin Territory.
 Henry Hastings Sibley was elected the Congressional Delegate from the Wisconsin Territory, as a result of the special election.

 Catlin was the last Governor of the Wisconsin Territory.

 Personal life

 John Catlin was the first Master of Madison Masonic Lodge Number 5, the first lodge to be formed in the city of Madison, Wisconsin.
 He became the Master of Lodge 5, January 10, 1845, and was Master for two years.
 Catlin's portrait hangs in the Mark Twain Room of the Madison Masonic Center at 301 Wisconsin Avenue in Madison.
-Catlin was Wisconsin's first lawyer, and postmaster.
+Catlin was Wisconsin's first postmaster.
 He married Clarissa Bristol on September 19, 1843, and they had one child, Lucia.